Provably Efficient and Agile Randomized Q-Learning: Efficient and Agile Randomized Q-learning

 \subsection{Algorithm description}

-Motivated by these limitations, we propose an agile, bonus-free Q-learning algorithm for episodic tabular RL in online setting, referred to as \myalg and summarized in Algorithm \ref{alg:samplingq}.
+Motivated by these limitations, we propose an agile, bonus-free Q-learning algorithm for episodic tabular RL in the online setting, referred to as \myalg and summarized in Algorithm \ref{alg:samplingq}.

 The main idea behind \myalg is to update the policy based on an \textit{optimistic mixture of two Q-function ensembles}---each trained with a tailored distribution of learning rates---to balance between agile exploitation of recent observations and sufficiently optimistic exploration.
-Specifically, after initializing the counters, value and Q-functions as Line \ref{line:init} in Algorithm~\ref{alg:samplingq}, the updates at each step $h$ of every episode $t$ can be boiled down to the following key components.
+Specifically, after initializing the counters, value and Q-functions (cf. Line \ref{line:init} in Algorithm~\ref{alg:samplingq}), if at the step $h$ of episode $t$, the current state is $s_h\in\S$, the action $a_h$ is selected greedily with respect to the \textit{current} policy Q-function $Q_h^t(s_h,\cdot)$ (cf. Line \ref{line:action} in Algorithm \ref{alg:samplingq}).
+Upon observing the next state $s_{h+1}$, the updates can be boiled down to the following key components.

-\paragraph{Two Q-ensembles for adaptation and exploration.} To ensure the mixed Q-function with the learning rate scaled as $O(H/m)$, we tailor the probability distribution of the randomized learning rate as: $w_m^{j} \sim \text{Beta}\left(\tfrac{H+1}{\kappa},\tfrac{m + n_0}{\kappa}\right)$, where $m$ denotes the total number of visits to the state-action pair $(s_h^t,a_h^t)$ just before current visit (\cf Line \ref{line:visit_counter} in Algorithm \ref{alg:samplingq}), $n_0$ introduces pseudo-transitions to induce optimism, and $\kappa > 0$ controls the concentration level of the distribution.
-With these randomized learning rates in hand, the temporary Q-functions is updated in parallel via \eqref{eq:Q_circ_update}.
+\paragraph{Two Q-ensembles for adaptation and exploration.} To ensure the mixed Q-function with the learning rate scaled as $O(H/m)$, we tailor the probability distribution of the randomized learning rate as:

+where $m$ records the total number of visits to the state-action pair $(s_h,a_h)$ just before current visit (\cf Line \ref{line:visit_counter} in Algorithm \ref{alg:samplingq}), $n_0$ introduces pseudo-transitions to induce optimism, and $\kappa > 0$ controls the concentration level of the distribution and $J$ is the size of temporary Q-ensembles.
+With these randomized learning rates in hand, the corresponding entry of temporary Q-ensembles is updated in parallel as:

+for any $j\in[J]$, where $\tildeV_{h+1}$ is the optimistic value estimate at the next step, computed \textit{before} processing the current transition and held fixed within this visit.
 As discussed in Section \ref{sec:motivation}, such a learning rate could guarantee a polynomial dependency on the horizon $H$, but lead to rapidly forgetting the earlier episodes and assigning exponentially decreasing weights on the optimistic initialization.
-To increase the importance on the optimistic initialization, we also introduce another sequence of Q-ensembles updated via \eqref{eq:Q_dagger_update}, with randomized learning rates sampled from $w_m^{\aux,j} \sim \text{Beta}\left(\tfrac{1}{\kappa}, \tfrac{m^{\aux} + n_0}{\kappa}\right)$, where $m^{\aux}$ represents the number of visits during the previous stage.
+To further emphasize the optimistic initialization, we also introduce another sequence of Q-ensembles as follows: for any $j\in[J]$,